perladvent/perldotcom/content/article/_pub_2002_08_20_perlandlwp.md

 links, or getting the last-revised time of a URL), and two functions for saving and mirroring a URL to a local file.
-See the [LWP::Simple documentation](http://search.cpan.org/author/GAAS/libwww-perl/lib/LWP/Simple.pm) for the full details, or Chapter 2, "Web Basics" of *PerlÂ &Â LWP* for more examples.
+See the [LWP::Simple documentation](http://search.cpan.org/author/GAAS/libwww-perl/lib/LWP/Simple.pm) for the full details, or Chapter 2, "Web Basics" of *Perl & LWP* for more examples.

 ### The Basics of the LWP Class Model